Working with ministerial offices

 Department leadership forums

-The department regularly holds in-person executive forums to build capability in our leadership.
+We regularly hold in-person executive forums to build capability in our leadership.
 These are for both senior leadership staff (including SES and state managers), and for Executive Level 2 staff.
-In-person forums are usually 5-6 hours long and involve catering for morning tea and lunch (buffet-style of salads, sandwiches/wraps and a hot food option).
+In-person forums are usually 5 to 6 hours long and involve catering for morning tea and lunch (buffet-style of salads, sandwiches/wraps and a hot food option).
 Participants are encouraged to attend in-person, with an online option also available for those unable to attend.

 2024